isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-finish-for-ceilings/index.md

 Unlike other paints, Homax comes ready to paint with just a light-mixing before application.
 You can equally achieve any pattern you desire on your ceiling with these paints and it is easy to spread.
-Its effect on the environment is controlled with its minimal VOC emissions making it a good paint for your interiors.� 2 gallons of this paint can be painted to cover 150 square ft - It'll remove mold as shown by
+Its effect on the environment is controlled with its minimal VOC emissions making it a good paint for your interiors.
+2 gallons of this paint can be painted to cover 150 square ft - It'll remove mold as shown by
 CDC
 .
 Pros: